erizov/Professor/semester_3/lecture_12_ml_algorithms/kmeans/README.md

 ## TL;DR

-**One Sentence**: A computational intelligence algorithm that learns patterns from data to make predictions or decisions.
+**One Sentence**: A specific computational intelligence technique with defined behavior.